kayamaraja/NTE_AUTOFISH/README.md

 2. Install python with PATH access
 3. Open start.bat and enjoy

-Dont move window around!
-Script worked in a certain area of your monitor
+Keep it mind that script worked in a certain area of your monitor!

 For more efficient fishing you can use OP Autoclicker, it can restarting a fishing proccess. (it also needs administrator permission for correct work)